Clicky

 2. Turn the Sea-Doo on and let it idle for 5 seconds.

-4. 3 seconds later, you should see water coming out of the pump and exhaust.
+4. 3 seconds later, you should see water coming from the pump and exhaust.
 This is how you know it’s being flushed.

-6. Turn the water supply off from the hose.
+6. Turn water supply off from the hose.

 7. Turn Sea-Doo off.

-It’s very important that you have the watercraft on before you turn on the water and when done you turn the water off before turning the engine off.
-Doing it any other way can hydro-lock the engine.
+It’s critical that you have the watercraft on before you turn on any water and when done you turn the water off before turning the engine off.
+Doing it any other way can hydro-lock the engine!!!!!!!!

 Video Instructions: